gchq/sleeper/docs/12-performance-test.md

 Performance tests
 =================

-The following notes describe how to conduct some manual tests of performance to help understand whether changes to the code have increased or decreased the performance.
+The following notes describe how to run the system tests that measure performance, to help understand whether changes to the code have increased or decreased the performance.
 These tests are based on the system tests described in [09-dev-guide#System-tests](09-dev-guide.md#System-tests).

 Under `scripts/test` we have system tests for testing performance of compaction and bulk import.
-The performance and functional tests take control of when compactions run in order to produce more deterministic results.
+The performance tests take control of when compactions run in order to produce more deterministic results.

 ## Compaction performance